Last Updated: 28 September 2017

-On the other hand if you had read The Long Tail by Chris Andreson or Tribes by Seth Godin and plan to promote your own creations; you know that you could possibly fill in any niche and not have to submit to any business or network presubscribed formulas.
+If you had read The Long Tail by Chris Andreson or Tribes by Seth Godin and plan to promote your own creations; you know that you could possibly fill in any niche and not have to submit to any business or network presubscribed formulas.

 I highly recommend visiting film markets like MIPCOM or film festivals and mingling with the crowd to learn more.
 Human interaction is always the best way to learn.